 Ideally, you should place the generator at least 20 feet from your house.
 This will help you avoid any risks related to carbon monoxide poisoning.
 Just make sure that the exhaust is not pointing at your windows or doors!

 Place the generator in a safe and dry place.
-I recommend to place it within a wooden enclosure.
+I recommend to place it within either a generator shelter or a solid enclosure.
 Such type of enclosure would also minimize the noise.
 You can build such an enclosure and place it somewhere in your garden.
 There are good video tutorials on how to DIY.